-If you want to monitor the patient remotely, give them a patient app or instruct them to download the patient app.
-Explain the function of the patient app and instruct the patient to it set up according to information provided in the myLUX Patient App for Insertable Cardiac Monitor Patient Handbook.
+If you want to monitor the patient remotely, give them the patient app.
+Explain the function of the patient app and instruct the patient to set it up according to information provided in the myLUX Patient App for Insertable Cardiac Monitor Patient Handbook.
 Instruct the patient on how to use the patient app, explaining how to view connectivity information, how to perform a manual transmission, and if they will be able to record symptoms, which symptoms they should record.